uz0/u.dcvs.ru/README.md

 ## Abstract

 ### executor
-atomic element, we use it to build bot functionality.
-It simple function what get `response` and `context` and return `response` object, signature and basic example:
+Atomic element, we use it to build all bot functionality.
+It simple function what get `response` and `context` and return new mutated `response` object.

+`response` like temp container what keep all session data (UNDERWORK!
+Signature unstable).
+* `response.output: string` Output need to send text message as handler emiter (user get this as answer).

+`context` immutable structure what contain basic functions, what provide from app.js (core?)
+(UNDERWORK!)
+* `context.i18n: (keyword: string) => string` provide function what return string by unique keyword from string lib, see more in i18n
+* `context.db: object` provide mongo connector, _in future provide helpers for fast module scope acces and user data_
+* `context.input: string` contain text view of event (like user msg text in most cases)
+* `context.from: CLIENT_ID` client name (discord/telegram/etc)
+* `context.handle: (response) => void` method for calling client callback (in-future need provide cross-client handling)
+* `context.id: string` client specific id (for unuqie provide client+id)
+* `context.username: string` client specific username

+Basic example (signature):
 ```
 async (response, context) => {
     //...
 CHECKERS (to prevent unexpected mutation)